izanhuang/drum-machine/README.md

 # Drum Machine
 A simple and convenient drum machine webpage.

-Check it out at https://izanhuang.github.io/drum-machine/
+Check out this website at https://izanhuang.github.io/drum-machine/

 # Getting Started with Create React App